 The Chicken Soola was another item we ordered from the menu, which was slightly spicy, but not ideal for those who cannot handle any kind of spice.
 Although it seemed like dried chicken pieces with very bland strings of onions for presentation.

 Mocktails we had were Nimbu Pani which looked really refreshing and worthy of a photo.
 However, I wasn’t a huge fan of the taste as it had a bit of a strange one.
-It had contained ginger syrup, lemon, soda and mint.
-Also, the ‘Guava N Tonic’ contained a bit of guava and fever tree naturally light, which looked pretty much a simple drink straight of a carton box.
+It contained ginger syrup, lemon, soda and mint.
+The ‘Guava N Tonic’ also contained a bit of guava and fever tree naturally light, which looked pretty much like a simple drink straight out of a carton box.

 Finally, after our portions of mains and starter, we opted for some dessert.
 I simply cannot go without having tried out some dessert, therefore I opted for the ‘Aam Gur ke Kheer’, whereas my friend opted for the ‘Kulfi’ which was just a simple ice cream tasted like a normal vanilla ice cream.